farrelleoin93/12-acres-beer/README.md

 - I would also like to thank the turors at Code Institute, in particular .... for their help during this project.
 - I would also like to thank thank Megan Lee, Kate Farrell, and Claire Shortall for testing my project and providing me with some feedback.
+- I would also like to thank [12 Acres](https://12acresbrewing.ie/) for allowing me to make a website using their pictures and information about the company and beers.
+- [Galaw Bay Brewery](http://www.galwaybaybrewery.com/) also gave me permission to use information about their products.

 ## <a name="contact">Contact</a>